jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

 ```

 ----
+### Virtual Machine Setup

 #### Create a VM base

 I need to create a VM to use it as base to create other VM's.
-In this example, I will use Centos 7 image, and the VM will be named `centos7`
+In this example, I will use Centos 7 image, and the VM will named `centos7`

 ```shell
 export VM=centos7